nan0s7/nfancurve/README.md

 ## How to install
 **GitHub**
-- Download the .zip file straight from the GitHub
+- Download the .zip file straight from the GitHubs
 - Extract it somewhere, and open a terminal to that directory
 - Make sure `CoolBits` is enabled
 - Run `./temp.sh` for a foreground process, or `./update.sh` for a background one